StreptanthusDimensions/Plant_Counter/README.md

 ### Custom Category Labels

-* After your open the plugin for the first time, a file `.PlantCounterNames.txt` will be created in your home directory (note: this will be a hidden file on Mac and Linux).
+* After you open the plugin for the first time, a file `.PlantCounterNames.txt` will be created in your home directory (note: this will be a hidden file on Mac and Linux).
 * Edit this file to create custom category labels.
 One label per line.
 * Restart the plug-in and voila!
 * Custom names are saved in the xml